HenkelDio/HenkelDio/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Willian Henkel
 ======================================================================================================================================

-FullStack Developer - Spring Boot & VueJS/ReactJS
+Full Stack Developer - Spring Boot & VueJS/ReactJS
 -------------------------------------------------

 With 2 years of experience in the field, I have had the opportunity to work with a wide range of technologies, including Vue.js, React.js, Java Spring Boot, TypeScript, NestJS, MongoDB, MySQL, PostgreSQL, Docker, and Kubernetes.
 My focus is on being a dedicated FullStack professional.
 In addition, my journey includes participating in 3 hackathons, where I applied my creativity and technical skills to solve various challenges.
 I also have experience as a web development instructor.